awech/enveloc/docs/intro.rst

 #.
 Tectonic tremor
-	*enveloc* was orignally designed to search through continuous data and attempt a location on overlapping 5-minute windows. *enveloc* allows you to input long data streams, and internally it will iterate through user-defined window slices and attempt to a location for each one.
+	*enveloc* was orignally designed to search through continuous data and attempt a location on overlapping 5-minute windows. *enveloc* allows you to input long data streams, and internally it will iterate through user-defined window slices and attempt to locate each one.
 The output can serve as the first step in detecting tremor (more on that below).